shreyaschavhan/sem-VII-insem/ML/README.md

 >   - Tree models : `If` part of the rules are organized in a tree structure.
 >   - ^ Both uses same approach to Supervised Learning

+- Grouping Models:
+> - Model that breaks the instance space into groups or segments is called as the grouping model.
+> - The number of groups is determined at the training time.

+- Grading Models:
+> - Model that form one global model over the instance space is known as grading model.

+`^ This needs to be done properly tomorrow. : Grouping and Grading Model`

+- Parametric Models:
+> - Models that requires a fixed number of parameters to build the model is called as parametric models.

+- Non-parametric Models:
+> - Models that does not require any specific parameter setting is known as non-parametric model.

 ## 𝐔𝐧𝐢𝐭 𝐈𝐈: 𝐅𝐞𝐚𝐭𝐮𝐫𝐞 𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫𝐢𝐧𝐠